aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cross-cluster/README.md

 *DEPLOYMENTS*

 There are two deployments of colorapp, blue and red.
 Pods of both these deployments are registered behind service colorapp.appmesh-demo.pvt.aws.local.
 Blue pods are registered with the mesh as colorapp-blue virtual-node and red pods as colorapp-red virtual-node.
-These virtual-nodes are configured to use AWS CloudMap as service-discovery, hence the IP addresses of these pods are registered with the CloudMap service with corresponding attributes.
+These virtual-nodes are configured to use AWS Cloud Map as service-discovery, hence the IP addresses of these pods are registered with the Cloud Map service with corresponding attributes.
 Additionally a colorapp virtual-service is defined that routes traffic to blue and red virtual-nodes.

 Front app acts as a gateway that makes remote calls to colorapp.
 Front app has single deployment with pods registered with the mesh as front virtual-node.
 This virtual-node uses colorapp virtual-service as backend.
 This configures Envoy injected into front pod to use App Mesh's EDS to discover colorapp endpoints.